KKR liquidates former Goldman Sachs traders-run hedge fund

 An investment firm that has partnered with KKR has since then registered a new fund with the U.S. Securities and Exchange Commission that would allow accredited investors to invest as little as $10,000 in KKR's core business of buying and selling companies.

-(This story corrects paragraph 7 to say 'KKR and its investment staff,' not 'KKR investment staff'; also corrects the registering party in paragraph 15 to 'an investment firm,' from 'KKR')
+(This version of the story corrects paragraph 7 to say 'KKR and its investment staff,' not 'KKR investment staff'; also corrects the registering party in paragraph 15 to 'an investment firm,' from 'KKR'.)

 (Reporting by Greg Roumeliotis in New York; Editing by Marguerita Choy)